Danny Dietz: Death

-Dietz's body was found by a group of U.S. Air Force pararescuemen during a search and rescue operation, on 4 July 2005, and returned to the United States.
+Dietz's body was found by a group of U.S. Air Force pararescuemen during a search and rescue operation, on July 4, 2005, and returned to the United States.
 Dietz was buried with full military honors at Fort Logan National Cemetery in Denver, Colorado.

 Personal life

-Dietz has a brother Eric and a sister Tiffany.
+Dietz is survived by his mother, Cindy, father, Dan Sr., sister Tiffany and brother Eric.

-Dietz was known to show appreciation towards the outdoors and he enjoyed fishing and rock climbing.
+Dietz was known to show appreciation toward the outdoors and he enjoyed fishing and rock climbing.
 He had a black belt in Taekwondo from the Korean Academy of Taekwondo.

 Awards and decorations

 Navy Cross

 On September 13, 2006, Dietz was posthumously awarded the Navy Cross by Navy Secretary Donald C. Winter.